-Policy makers must explore the possibility of leveraging Innovative sources of finance for rural infrastructure development.
+Policy makers must explore the possibility of leveraging innovative sources of finance for rural infrastructure development.
 This is already occurring to counter the limitations of existing forms of public finance in addressing financing gaps, climate change and other natural disasters.
-The interest in innovative finance for development can be traced to the Monterrey consensus for development finance which notes that it is important to "... recognize the value of exploring innovative sources of finance to study where possible other source of finance for development."
+The interest in innovative finance for development can be traced to the Monterrey consensus for development finance.
 Recently, the G8 summit stressed "the need to go beyond aid and mobilize other resources as stated in the Monterrey consensus, including domestic resources, innovative financing, migrant remittances, market instruments used by development banks and private sector flows."

-The leading group on innovative financing for development 10 has attempted to identify alternative sources of finance to complement official development assistance.
-This has been fuelled by the shortcomings of official development assistance which include its unpredictability and volatility.
-The most popular innovative financing position thus far has been the Financial Transactions Tax (FTT) and Currency Transactions Tax (CTL) and is gaining some political support.
-These instruments should be leveraged for rural infrastructure development.
+The leading group on innovative financing for development has attempted to identify alternative sources of finance to supplement official development assistance, which is unpredictable and volatile.
+The most popular innovative financing position thus far has been the Financial Transactions Tax (FTT) and Currency Transactions Tax (CTL).

 The High Level Panel on Infrastructure appointed by the G20 in Seoul (2010) has identified three key issues in exploring innovative financing for infrastructure investment.
 These are (1) ensuring a strong and sustainable supply of bankable projects, (2) creating an enabling environment for infrastructure investment and (3) making funding available under appropriate terms.
-The report notes that it is important to explore innovative financing approaches to further leverage public resources as well as development finance institutions' capital to support infrastructure investments.
-An increased level of private sector funding will enable and ensure that a higher portion of resources is available to the much needed traditional public investments in infrastructure.
+Their report states that it is important to explore innovative financing approaches to further leverage public resources as well as development finance institutions' capital to support infrastructure investments.
+An increased level of private sector funding will enable and ensure that a higher portion of resources is available for the much needed traditional public investments in infrastructure.